XiaoMi/themis/readme.md

 There might be write/write and read/write conflicts as described above.
 Themis will use the timestamp saved in persistent lock to judge whether the conflict transaction is expired.
 If the conflict transaction is expired, the current transaction will do rollback or commit for the conflict transaction according to whether the primaryColumn of conflict transcation is committed; otherwise, the current transaction will fail.

-Please see [percolator](http://research.google.com/pubs/pub36726.html) for more details.
+Please see [google's percolator](http://research.google.com/pubs/pub36726.html) for more details.

 ### Themis Implementation